Mineral resources information office

 The Document Archives comprise a large number of maps, exploration reports, field notes, drill core documentation, work material, and more.
 The material consists of hundreds of thousands of documents collected over a period of more than a hundred years, and new material is being continuously added.

-SGU's National Drill Core collection consists of more than 3 million metres of drill core from more than 17 000 boreholes from all over Sweden.
-At the collection there is a room for core logging and sampling.
+SGU's National Drill Core collection consists of more than 3 million metres of drill core from more than 19 000 boreholes from all over Sweden.
+At the collection there are rooms for core logging and sampling.

 - Office space For shorter visits of 1-2 days, it is possible to borrow a room at our Office during ordinary hours (08:00–16:00).